 - Take care that the key cover does not pinch your fingers, and do not insert a finger or hand in any gaps on the key cover or instrument. - Never insert or drop paper, metallic, or other objects into the gaps on the key cover, panel or keyboard.
 If this happens, turn off the power immediately and unplug the power cord from the AC outlet.
-Then have the instrument inspected by qualified Yamaha service personnel. - Do not place vinyl, plastic or rubber objects on the instrument, since this might discolor the panel or keyboard. - Do not rest your weight on, or place heavy objects on the instrument, and do not use excessive force on the buttons, switches or connectors. - Do not operate the instrument for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
+Then have the instrument inspected by qualified Yamaha service personnel. - Do not place vinyl, plastic or rubber objects on the instrument, since this might discolor the panel or keyboard. - On the CVP-210, bumping the surface of the instrument with metal, porcelain, or other hard objects can cause the finish to crack or peel.
+Use caution. - Do not rest your weight on, or place heavy objects on the instrument, and do not use excessive force on the buttons, switches or connectors. - Do not operate the instrument for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
 If you experience any hearing loss or ringing in the ears, consult a physician.